denisvidyakin/vlc-rc-socket/README.md

 module has 4 states:

-    - 'playerStarting': module executed command to run VLC player ('/usr/bin/vlc') and waits for VLC player to get started;
+- `playerStarting`: module executed command to run VLC player ('/usr/bin/vlc') and waits for VLC player to get started;
-    - 'stopped': no media file is opened;
+- `stopped`: no media file is opened;
-    - 'tryingToOpenFile': module sent openFile command to VLC player and waits for response;
+- `tryingToOpenFile`: module sent openFile command to VLC player and waits for response;
-    - 'playing': media file is opened.
+- `playing`: media file is opened.

-## License
+### License

 [MIT](LICENSE)